On a divergence-based prior analysis of stick-breaking processes: Introduction

-We use the Kullback-Leibler divergence to analyse the impact of the dependence in the length variables, within the class of exchangeable stick-breaking priors, particularly in the two extreme cases, Dirichlet and geometric processes.
-The remainder of the paper is organised as follows: In Section~\ref{preliminaries} we present some preliminaries of stick-breaking processes.
-In Section~\ref{KL_DIR_GEOM} we first analyse the Kullback-Leibler divergences between the Dirichlet and the geometric process which respectively represent the class of independent and dependent length-variables.
-In Section~\ref{exch_sbp} we extend our analysis to the class of Dirichlet-driven exchangeable length-variables and study their Kullback-Leibler divergence with respect the geometric process.
-Section~\ref{conclusions} discusses some final remarks and future lines of research.
+Our methodology allows us to unveil quantitative conditions under which the aforementioned priors exhibit close total variation distances.
+So that, we are able to share insight on the complexity cost of considering more complicated stick-breaking processes as well as to calibrate the gain when switch from one model to another.
+The remainder of the paper is organised as follows: In Section~\ref{preliminaries}, we present some preliminaries of stick-breaking processes, total variation distance, and Kullback-Leibler divergence.
+We compute the mean and variance of the Kullback-Leibler divergence between the Dirichlet and geometric processes in Section~\ref{KL_DIR_GEOM}.
+In Section~\ref{exch_sbp}, we extend our analysis to encompass the class of Dirichlet-driven exchangeable length-variables and study their Kullback-Leibler divergence with respect the geometric process.
+We discuss some final remarks and future lines of research in Section~\ref{conclusions}.